mmu-webdesign/Level4-web-term-1/HTML/html02/03-head.md

 #### Function first?

 For accessibility we follow the practice of `function first`.
-This would mean putting the `Contact us` foirst in the title.
+This would mean putting the `Contact us` first in the title.
 Why?
 Consider MMU's titles.
 For example:

 ```
 <title>About us | Manchester Metropolitan University</title>